-OH 408-016: James Koch arrived in Missoula, Montana in 1986 to take over as President of the University of Montana.
-He discusses fiscal and enrollment issues, trimming some departments and starting a bus tour to promote the University.
-He describes establishing the President’s Lecture Series and history professor Richard Drake’s efforts to locate interesting speakers.
-Koch shares his viewpoint on grading, undergraduate curriculum, the construction of Washington-Grizzly Stadium, racism, and his presidential duties.
-He left the University of Montana in 1990 to take over the presidency at Old Dominion University.
+James Koch describes his tenure as president of the University of Montana from 1986 to 1990.
+He discusses fiscal and enrollment issues, trimming some departments, and starting a bus tour to promote the University.
+Koch talks about establishing the University of Montana President’s Lecture Series, which features academics from around the world to speak on topics within their area of expertise.
+He recalls Professor of History Richard Drake’s efforts to locate interesting speakers for the series.
+Koch shares his views on grading, undergraduate curriculum, the construction of Washington-Grizzly Stadium, racism on campus, and his presidential duties.
+He discusses his decision to leave the University of Montana after four years to serve as president of Old Dominion University in Norfolk, Virginia.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org

 Oral History Number

 1 sound file (59:58 min.) : digital, + 1 transcript (25 p. : 28 cm.)